 Embracing rapid change is difficult for many of us.
-With Information Technology, when it feels like we've become accustomed to new methods of compiling, organizing, and analyzing data for accurate and timely decision-making, something new and better comes along.
+With Information Technology, when it feels like we’ve become accustomed to new methods of compiling, organizing, and analyzing data for accurate and timely decision-making, access to something new and better comes along.

 The Technology Upgrade Challenge

 As technology continues to rush forth rapidly, IT managers frequently face an “upgrade” challenge.
 Their responsibility is to: